 Recipe Notes

-Note 3: Flour: Measuring flour can vary from person to person and is usually the culprit for cookies not working out.
+Note 2: Measuring flour varies from person to person and is usually the culprit for cookies not working out.
 If you have a food scale, use that instead of measuring cups.
 385 grams is perfect for this recipe!

-Note 4: Chilling: The dough is best chilled for 30 minutes to an hour and after that, it begins to dry out and become crumbly so it is hard to roll into balls.
+Note 3: The dough is best chilled for 30 minutes to an hour; after that, it begins to dry out and become crumbly, so it is hard to roll into balls.
 If you need to chill longer, just roll out the cookie dough balls and place them on a parchment paper-covered plate.
 Cover tightly and chill for up to 24 hours.

-Note 5: Cookie dough ball size: Cookies work best at this size.
+Note 4: Cookies work best at this size.
 While you may want smaller cookies, know that the texture is not the same.
-The "sweet spot" for this recipe is exactly 3 tablespoons (60 grams) of dough.
-Big, I know, but totally perfect!
+The sweet spot for this recipe is exactly 3 tablespoons (60 grams) of dough.

 Nutrition